-The SCCP provides for three types of proceedings: (i) ordinary proceedings, (ii) simplified proceedings, and (iii) summary proceedings.
+The SCCP provides for three types of proceedings: (i) ordinary proceedings, (ii) simplified proceedings, and (iii) expedited so-called "summary proceedings".
 The SCCP also contains specific provisions applicable to proceedings in matters concerning matrimonial law, child and family law, and partnership law.
 These particular proceedings do not fall within the scope of this chapter.